-It’s that time of year again: Over the last few months, you’ve probably seen a handful of “best of” rankings toting the top U.S. airlines … with some incredibly varied results.
+It’s that time of year again: Over the last few months, you’ve probably seen a handful of “best of” rankings touting the top U.S. airlines … with some incredibly varied results.
 That shouldn’t be surprising, because hardly anyone agrees on exactly what factors airline rankings should include.

 But shouldn’t there be some definitive groups of top U.S. airlines we can all agree upon?
 Here’s what most rankings look at, and where to find reliable data on the top U.S. airlines for you.